Advocating for the Accused

 Personalized and Attentive Legal Advocacy from a Former Detective

-Schedule a free initial consultation with The Law Office of Donnie Andreski, P.C. for more information on how the firm can defend you.
+Schedule a free initial consultation with The Law Office of Donnie Andreski, P.C. for more information on how our Bryan/College Station theft crimes lawyer can defend you.

 - Class C misdemeanor – property stolen is less than $100; punishable by up to $500 in fines